surajwate/DataLab/README.md

 ## Contributing

-Contributions are welcome!
-Please read the [Contributing Guidelines](CONTRIBUTING.md) for more details.
+We welcome contributions!
+Please see our [Contributing Guidelines](https://github.com/surajwate/DataLab/blob/master/CONTRIBUTING.md) for more details.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/surajwate/DataLab/blob/master/LICENSE) file for details.

 ## Acknowledgments